Last updated on January 14th, 2019

 Remember, followers are the ones that give you the most likes.
 So your short-term goal might be to get tons of likes on your posts, but your long-term goal should be to convert those likes into your followers.

 Now that you will be gaining much exposure and engagement to your posts, you might be thinking of using this opportunity to market your blog/business on Instagram.
-I’ve compiled a step-by-step article on how a coach builds a strategy to market a business on Instagram and how you can do it yourself!
+I’ve compiled a step-by-step article on how a coach builds a strategy to market a business on Instagram and how you can do it yourself without ever needing a coach!

 This completes my Complete Instagram Hashtag Guide.
 I’ve tried to add each and every detail about how I use hashtags to grow my account and I’ll keep updating this post as the algorithm changes.
 I hope you learned something & enjoyed reading it.